zilingbox/ComputerLanguage/Note.md

         return 0;
     }
 Exercise1.6
-I guss it is legal.
+~~I guss it is legal.
 The CMD will show:
-*The sum of V1 and V2 is V1+V2*
+*The sum of V1 and V2 is V1+V2*~~
+Yesterday I put a wrong answer,the right answer is:
+It is not legal.Because the 2,3 has the operator ";" that means the sentence is end up.We need to add "std::cout" before the operator "<<" .

 **The While Statement**